History of Social Change Storytelling Workshops

 Mission

-This project will allow students to gain a greater understanding of their past and appreciation for Canada’s struggle for social justice and the rights and freedoms they enjoy, while sharpening their storytelling skills.
+This project will allow students to gain a greater understanding of Canada’s social movements, the changemakers who fought for the rights and freedoms they enjoy and those still fighting for change, while sharpening their storytelling skills.

 Who are these workshops for?